ckitsoulis/Pterois-miles-Genome/README.md

 # Genome analysis of *Pterois miles* - UNDER CONSTRUCTION
 This repository contains scripts and implementations that have been developed during my master thesis on the genome analysis of devil firefish *Pterois miles*.
-Analysis consists of *de novo* construction of genome assembly, genome annotation (transposable elements, gene prediction, functional), phylogenomic tree inferrence and comparative studies.
-Scripts and workflows for each step are provided in their corresponding folders.
+Analysis consists of *de novo* construction of genome assembly, genome annotation (transposable elements, gene prediction, functional), phylogenomic tree inferrence and comparative genomic studies.
+Scripts, workflows and documentation files for each step are provided in their corresponding folders.

 All pieces of work were conducted at the [Genomics & Bioinformatics Group](https://genomenerds.her.hcmr.gr/) in IMBBC, of Hellenic Centre for Marine Research.